leoaragao2406/HandsON-ML/README.md

 End-to-End ML Projects: From data preprocessing and model training to evaluation and deployment.

-Advanced Topics: CNNs, RNNs, NLP, GANs, and reinforcement learning (depending on the edition).

 🛠️ This repository is meant to document my learning progress and serve as a reference for others following along with the book.